15 Essential Oil Myths (What’s True, What’s Dangerous, and What’s Not)

 The Dissolve in Water Myth

-This "myth" states that true essential oils will not dissolve in water.
-This argument states that when companies adulterate oils they add emulsifiers and surfactants to stretch out the oils.
+This myth states that true essential oils will not dissolve in water and that when companies adulterate oils they add emulsifiers and surfactants to stretch out the oils, making them not mix in water.

-Think about it.
-You've likely heard of how supplement companies have been caught with undisclosed or impure ingredients in their products, right?
+I'm sure you've heard about supplement companies being caught with undisclosed or impure ingredients in their products, right?
 Some of them are only selling RICE FLOUR masquerading as vitamins!

 The Supplement Facts Label sure didn't stand for purity there.